preames/public-notes/deref+nofree.rst

 **Result**

-It's important to acknowledge that with this change, we will loose the ability to specify global dereferenceability of arguments and return values in the general case.
+It's important to acknowledge that with this change, we will lose the ability to specify global dereferenceability of arguments and return values in the general case.
 We believe the current proposal allows us to recover that fact for all interesting cases, but if we've missed an important use case we may need to iterate a bit.

 We've discussed a few alternatives (below) which could be revisited if it turns out we are missing an important use case.